XyroDev/FiveM-DoorPopper/README.md

 # FiveM-DoorPopper
-A Simple Script for FiveM Servers to use to Open the back left door of an emergency vehicle to act as a K9 "Door Popper"
+A Simple Script for FiveM Servers to use to Open the back left door of an emergency vehicle to act as a K9 "Door Popper" Forked and edited by Austin Nightfall - Harmony RP dev

 ## A Simple K9 Door Popper Script for FiveM